-Some of my fondest memories from when I was a little kid are of the summer afternoons I spent fishing with my grandfather in the Missouri River, near Mandan, North Dakota.
+Some of my fondest memories as a little kid are the summer afternoons I spent with my grandfather fishing in the Missouri River, near Mandan, North Dakota.

-But my response to reeling in an algae clump would have been different if I were a chimpanzee—if the field observations of primatologists from Germany are to be believed.
-Instead of disappointed, I would have been excited by my green, slimy catch.
+But my response to reeling in an algae clump would have been different if I was a chimpanzee—if the field observations of primatologists from Germany are to be believed.
+Instead of disappointment, I would have been excited by my green, slimy, catch.
 As it turns out, chimpanzees will eat algae.
 It can be a valuable food source for them, rich in protein, carbohydrates, and minerals.

-The German primatologists recently generated headlines when they published a report in the American Journal of Primatology describing 15 months of fieldwork in the Bakoun Classified Forest of Guinea.1 Using camera footage from 11 different sites, the research team observed both male and female chimpanzees of every age using sticks (ranging from 3.5 inches to 14 feet in length) to “fish” algae out of rivers, streams, and ponds during the dry season.
+The German primatologists recently generated headlines when they published a report in the American Journal of Primatology describing 15 months of field work in the Bakoun Classified Forest of Guinea.1 Using camera footage from 11 different sites, the research team observed both male and female chimpanzees of every age using sticks (ranging from 6 inches to 12 feet in length) to “fish” algae out of rivers, streams, and ponds during the dry season.

 The chimpanzees’ fishing efforts could last for up to an hour, with the average duration being around nine minutes.
 The chimps typically collected around a tenth of a pound of algae for each fishing expedition.

 Evolutionary anthropologists point to these types of observations as shedding important light on the evolution of human behavior.
 They maintain that the use of tools by chimpanzees is an antecedent to the advanced behaviors displayed by modern humans.